nicholas-johnson/lowloader/README.md

 # Low Loader

-An unsurprising script loader built for **Microfrontends.** Give it a URL, it will download the JavaScript from the location and resolve a promise when it's done.
+An unremarkable script loader built for **Microfrontends.** Give it a URL, it will download the JavaScript from the location and resolve a promise when it's done.

+Very simple, zero config, single purpose, tiny.
+No tooling required, it just works.

 Designed for loading code from a CDN into a Browser.
 Entirely agnostic of build tool.
-Use Webpack, Rollup, Grunt, Browserify, etc, etc. Use any library or framework.
+Use Webpack, Rollup, Grunt, Browserify, etc, etc. Use any library, framework or language.

 ## Basic Usage